Einliterflasche/pg-worm/pg-worm/README.md

     //
     // This creates a completely new table.
     // Beware that should there already be a table
-    // with the same name, it is dropped. register!(Book).await?;
+    // with the same name, it will be dropped. register!(Book).await?;

     // Next, insert a new book.